What to Do When You Crave Something Sweet at Night

 Why Reaching for a Warm Sweet Drink Beats Willpower

-Most nights, that is all it takes.
-The craving gets a real answer, the pull toward the snack fades, and you close out the night on your own terms rather than on autopilot, part of the wider practice of tea in evening rituals.
+So, the next time a sweet craving shows up late at night, you have a move that is not the freezer and is not gritting your teeth.
+Most nights, a dessert tea is all it takes.
+The craving gets a real answer, the pull toward the snack fades, and you close out the night on your own terms rather than on autopilot, part of the centuries wide practice of tea in evening rituals.

 Editorial Disclaimer